Art Torres: Personal life

 Torres was formerly married to Yolonda Nava, a television newscaster and talk show hostess.

 In March 2006, Torres had surgery to remove cancer from his colon.
 The operation was successful, but it prevented him from chairing the 2006 California State Democratic Convention in late-April.
-Former San Francisco Mayor Willie Lewis Brown Jr. and first Vice-chair Alexandra Gallardo-Rooker substituted for Torres as convention chair.
+Former San Francisco Mayor Willie Brown and first vice-chair Alexandra Gallardo-Rooker substituted for Torres as convention chair.

 Torres came out as a gay man in 2009, thanking his longtime partner Gonzalo Escudero at a farewell speech to the California Democratic Party.